-Abstract.
-The Finite Point Method (FPM) is a meshless technique which is based on both, a Weighted Least-Squares numerical approximation on local clouds of points and a collocation technique which allows obtaining the discrete system of equations.
-The research work we present is part of a major investigation into the capabilities of the FPM to deal with three-dimensional applications concerning real compressible fluid flow problems.
-In the first part of this work, the upwind biased scheme employed for solving the flow equations is described.
-Secondly, with the aim of exploiting meshless capabilities, an h-adaptive methodology for two and three-dimensional compressible flow calculations is developed.
+The finite point method (FPM) is a meshless technique, which is based on both, a weighted least-squares numerical approximation on local clouds of points and a collocation technique which allows obtaining the discrete system of equations.
+The research work we present is part of a broader investigation into the capabilities of the FPM to deal with 3D applications concerning real compressible fluid flow problems.
+In the first part of this work, the upwind-biased scheme employed for solving the flow equations is described.
+Secondly, with the aim of exploiting the meshless capabilities, an h-adaptive methodology for 2D and 3D compressible flow calculations is developed.
 This adaptive technique applies a solution-based indicator in order to identify local clouds where new points should be inserted in or existing points could be safely removed from the computational domain.
-The flow solver and the adaptive procedure have been evaluated and the results are highly encouraging.
-Several numerical examples are provided throughout the article in order to illustrate their performance.
+The flow solver and the adaptive procedure have been evaluated and the results are encouraging.
+Several numerical examples are provided in order to illustrate the good performance of the numerical methods presented.
+Copyright © 2008 John Wiley & Sons, Ltd.